European Banking Supervision

+History

+Background and genesis

-The question of supervising the European banking system arose long before the financial crisis of 2007-2008.
+The question of supervising the European banking system arose long before the 2008 financial crisis.
 Shortly after the creation of the monetary union in 1999, a number of observers and policy-makers warned that the new monetary architecture would be incomplete, and therefore fragile, without at least some coordination of supervisory policies among euro members.

 The first supervisory measure put in place at the EU level was the creation of the Lamfalussy Process in March 2001.
 It involved the creation of a number of committees in charge of overseeing regulations in the financial sector.
 The primary goal of these committees was to accelerate the integration of the EU securities market.

 This approach was not binding for the European banking sector and had therefore little influence on the supervision of European banks.
 This can be explained by the fact that the European treaties did not allow the EU, at the time, to have real decision-making power on these matters.
 The idea of having to modify the treaties and of engaging in a vast debate on the Member States’ loss of sovereignty cooled down the ambitions of the Lamfalussy process.
 The financial and economic crisis of 2008 and its consequences in the European Union incentivized European leaders to adopt a supranational mechanism of banking supervision.

 The main objective of the new supervisory mechanism was to restore confidence in financial markets.
 The idea was also to avoid having to bail out banks with public money in case of future economic crises.

-To implement this new system of supervision, the President of the European Commission in 2008, José Manuel Barroso, asked a working group of the think tank Eurofi to look at how the EU could best regulate the European banking market.
+To implement this new system of supervision, the President of the European Commission in 2008, José Manuel Barroso, asked a group of experts to look at how the EU could best regulate the European banking market.
 This group was led by Jacques de Larosière, a French senior officer who held, until 1978, the position of Director General of the Treasury in France.
 He was also President of the International Monetary Fund from 1978 to 1987, President of the “Banque de France” from 1987 to 1993 and President of the European Bank for Reconstruction and Development from 1993.
 On a more controversial stance, Jacques de Larosière has also been a close advisor of BNP Paribas.